vivekuppal/transcribe/README.md

 Using GPU provides 2-3 times faster reseponse time depending on processing power of GPU.
-CPU only version is 8x smaller in size than GPU version.
 ```
 3. Unzip the files in a folder.